 How to complain about broadband

 The first step is always to contact the provider with details of the issue and what you’d like them to do.
-You can do this over the phone, though an email may be best as you’ll have a record of what’s said.
-Live Chat is also an option sometimes too if you're a nervous caller.
+An email is a suitable option, as you’ll have a record of what’s said.
+Live Chat is sometimes available too.

-Once the provider is aware, they may quickly offer you some kind of compensation.
-This will probably be something like a bill credit.
-If they don’t do that, then they’ll simply explain their position.
-You can accept this or request that your complaint is escalated.
+Once the provider is aware, they may offer compensation, such as a bill credit.
+If they don’t, you can request that your complaint is escalated.

 Unfortunately, it's very likely the majority of broadband customers will be hit by mid-contract price hikes every Spring.
 As long as the internet service provider (ISP) has notified you of this price jump (the standard period is 30 days), you won't be able to cancel for free.

-You may be able to leave for free if you move to a new area and your current provider is unable to supply a connection.
+You may be able to leave for free if you move to a new area and your current provider is unable to supply a connection to your new address.
 For example, you can’t get fibre optic broadband in your new area, but you could where you lived previously.

 You'll also still have to pay if they can only provide a slower service.
 You’ll either have to accept the slower speeds or cancel and pay any necessary fees for doing so.